Ernyoke/certified-aws-solutions-architect-professional/03-networking/route53.md

 - Geolocation is ideal for restricting content based on the location of the user
 - It can be used for load-balancing based on user location as well

-## Route53 Geoproximity Routing
+## Geoproximity Routing

-- Geoproximity aims to provide records as close to the customer as possible, aims to calculated the distance between to record and customer and return the record with the lower one
+- Geoproximity aims to provide records as close to the customer as possible, aims to calculated the distance between to resource and customer and return the record with the lower one
 - When using geoproximity, we define rules:
-    - Region the resource is created in if it is an AWS resource
+    - Region the resource is created in, if it is an AWS resource
     - Lat/lon coordinate for external resources
-    - Bias
+    - Bias: adjust how R53 calculates the distance between the user and the resource
 - Geoproximiy allows defining a bias: it can be a `+` or `-` bias, increasing or decreasing the region size.
 We can influence the routing distance based on this bias

 ## Route53 Interoperability